chibisnorlax/acnhfaq/faq/island-life/island-life.md

 * * *
 ## Dreams
 ### How do I dream?
-Go to a bed indoors and lie down.
+Go to a bed indoors and walk towards the bed lie down.
 Select `I want to sleep`.
-This will allow you to enter the dream world and meet Luna!
+This will allow you to enter the dream world and meet [Luna](/acnhfaq/npc/#luna)!
 From there, select `I want to dream` and then enter a dream address!

 ### How do I get my dream address?
-Go to a bed indoors and lie down.
+Go to a bed indoors and walk towards the bed lie down.
 Select `I want to sleep`.
-From there you will meet Luna!
-Select `Share a dream` to receive your dream code.
+Talk to Luna and select `Share a dream` to receive your dream code.
 Your weather and time in the dream will be same as when you upload the dream.

 ### What can you do in a dream?